grid-rbx/rev/docs/docs/api-ref.md

 ## checkAllServices(id) ⇒ <code>Promise</code>

-Function to check all services, and return the data fron all of them
+Function to check all services, and return the data from all of them

 **Kind**: global function
 **Returns**: <code>Promise</code> - Promise that reflects an object that contains all the services' data, or false if nothing is found.